QLD - Mass Import Management Scheme (MIMS)

 Vehicle manufacturers and component ratings must not be exceeded.

-Operators must have obtained accreditation under the National Heavy Vehicle Accreditation Scheme (NHVAS) Mass Management module.
+Operators and eligible vehicles must be accredited under the National Heavy Vehicle Accreditation Scheme (NHVAS) Mass Management module.

 More information can be found on NHVAS Accreditation module – Mass Management and Container weight declarations.